JuliaML/MLDataPattern.jl/docs/documentation/folds.rst

 of model tweaking *prior* to training.
 A particularly common scenario is when the model (or algorithm) has hyper parameters that need to be specified manually.
-The process of searching for suitable hyper parameters is sub-task of what we call *model selection*.
+The process of searching for suitable hyper parameters is a sub-task of what we call *model selection*.

 If model selection is part of the experiment, then it is quite